 This course is listed as SPECIAL TOPICS IN ASSET PRICING FRE-GY 9713 in Albert.

-I taught this course for the first time in spring 2019.
-I have made one major change for fall 2020.
-I am going to assume that the students already know Python and will teach actual financial statement analytics in the course.
+I will assume that you already know Python and will teach actual financial statement analytics in the course.

-Understanding and modeling financial statements is vital to corporate finance, valuation and investments, both fundamental and quant, and is foundational to anyone considering a career in asset management, investment banking or corporate finance.
-The course teaches two sets of skills: modeling financial statements and financial statement analytics.
-The first part establishes the framework needed to link financial statements to valuation including identifying key metrics.
-The second part show how to use modern tools (Python) to extract these metrics from historical financial statement data.
+Modeling financial statements is vital to finance The course teaches two sets of skills: modeling financial statements and financial statement analytics.
+The first part establishes the framework needed to link financial statements to valuation, including identifying key metrics.
+The second part shows how to use modern tools (Python) to extract these metrics from historical financial statement data.
 These parts are summarized below and described in detail in the course outline below.

 1. Revenues and operating expenses